TandaHQ/work-samples/reddit clone (react)/README.md

 ## Submitting your code

-Package your code and instructions on how to run it alongside the files we've given you, and either upload them to your own repo, or zip them and send them to careers@tanda.co.
+Package your code and instructions on how to run it alongside the files we've given you, and either upload them to your own repo, or zip them and send them to developers@tanda.co.